rails-girls-summer-of-code/summer-of-code/CONTRIBUTING.md

 ## Reporting a bug

 Before reporting a bug, please check if it has [already been reported](https://github.com/rails-girls-summer-of-code/summer-of-code/issues?&q=is%3Aissue%20label%3Abug%20).
-If it hasn't and you want to file [a new bug report](https://github.com/rails-girls-summer-of-code/summer-of-code/issues/new), provide as many details as possible: How can the error be reproduced?
-What was the expected and what the actual behaviour?
-Can you provide an error message or a screenshot that illustrates the problem?
+If it hasn't and you want to file [a new bug report](https://github.com/rails-girls-summer-of-code/summer-of-code/issues/new), provide the following information:

+* Where/on which page did the error happen?
+* How can the error be reproduced?
+* What was the expected and what the actual behaviour?
+* Can you provide an error message or a screenshot that illustrates the problem?

 ## Suggesting a new feature